openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

         the **Esc** key during the splash screen to see the familiar System V init messages.

-
+â€

 ### In the Press

+â€œ

         [Desktop Linux Reviews/Jim Lynch: openSUSE 12.1 KDE](http://desktoplinuxreviews.com/2011/11/26/opensuse-12-1-kde/)

 openSUSE is one of the most popular desktop distros available.
-This time around it™s version 12.1 that has been released.
-If you aren™t familiar with openSUSE then you should know that it comes in KDE, GNOME, Xfce and LXDE versions.
-For this review I™ve picked the KDE version of openSUSE 12.1.
+This time around itâ€™s version 12.1 that has been released.
+If you arenâ€™t familiar with openSUSE then you should know that it comes in KDE, GNOME, Xfce and LXDE versions.
+For this review Iâ€™ve picked the KDE version of openSUSE 12.1.
 I may do a quick look at the GNOME version on [Eye On Linux](http://eyeonlinux.com/) later though.

 Speaking of the GNOME version of openSUSE 12.1, I took a quick peek at it to see if the openSUSE had made any significant changes to the dreadful GNOME 3 desktop.
-Unfortunately, they didn™t though they should have.
+Unfortunately, they didnâ€™t though they should have.
 The Linux Mint developers did a good job on altering the GNOME 3.2 desktop to make it usable; I had hoped the openSUSE developers would do the same.
 Alas, perhaps they will in the next release.
 The lack of GNOME 3 tweaks is one of the reasons why I decided to review the KDE version instead.

 Okay, enough babble about GNOME.
-Let™s get on with this review of openSUSE 12.1 KDE. (...)
+Letâ€™s get on with this review of openSUSE 12.1 KDE. (...)

-
+â€

+â€œ

         [Das U-Blog/Prashanth: Review: openSUSE 12.1 GNOME + KDE](http://dasublogbyprashanth.blogspot.com/2011/11/review-opensuse-121-gnome-kde.html)